I See You There

 - 3 tablespoons raw honey (where to buy raw honey)

-- Additional flavoring - I like to use 1/2 teaspoon citrus zest, 1/2 teaspoon lemon extract OR a few drops of food grade lemon/orange oil.
+- Additional flavoring - I like to use 1/2 teaspoon citrus zest, 1/2 teaspoon lemon extract OR 5 drops food grade lemon/orange essential oil.
 Makes the flavor much better/stronger.

 - Optional - Non-toxic, vegetable-based food coloring ( I use this kind)